MSc Primate Conservation Oxford Brookes University

-For 2014-2015, we have one full tuition scholarship available for students of primate range countries.
+For 2015-2016, we expect to have one full tuition scholarship available for students of primate range countries.
 For this scholarship, you are expected to either base your research in your home country, or use the time to conduct a lab, zoo or desk-based study in Europe.
 You need to provide proof that you can pay your living expenses.
+Please email email@example.com to check for availability of this scholarship.
 Please see our web site for additional scholarships for living expenses from non-Brookes organisations.

 Start + End Dates:

 Most decisions will be made by 31st of March, although occasionally applications are accepted after this date.

 Prof Anna Nekaris, course tutor

 Faculty of Humanities and Social Sciences, Unit of Anthropology and Geography

 Oxford, OXON OX3 0BP